Rheumatoid Arthritis and Osteoporosis

 What Else Could the Patient Have?

 The differential diagnosis of a patient with polyarthritis includes: rheumatoid arthritis, postviral arthritis, psoriatic arthritis, reactive arthritis, enteropathic arthritis, and polyarticular gout/pseudogout, and infectious arthritis.
 Blood tests, clinical exam, and duration of symptoms determine the ultimate diagnosis.
+Rarely inflammatory arthritis can represent a paraneoplastic syndrome.

 Key Laboratory and Imaging Tests